Short answer? Most kids don’t. Even picky ones.

 -

-Don’t address real gaps
+Don’t address real nutrient gaps

 -

-Can suppress appetite
+Can reduce appetite

 -